Lady Macbeth

 Shakespeare Retold (Modern Verse)

-The Master of Deception and the Manipulator's Hand
+Master of Deception and the Reality of Guilt

-Before the regicide, Lady Macbeth is the supreme architect of appearance versus reality.
-She coaches her husband on how to deceive the court ("look like the innocent flower, / But be the serpent under't"), receives Duncan in her own home with the polished language of welcoming hospitality, and takes practical charge of the bloody aftermath when Macbeth is paralysed by shock.
-The deception runs at every level of her conduct, from the rhetorical to the operational.
+Before the murder, Lady Macbeth is the supreme architect of appearance versus reality.
+She coaches her husband on how to deceive the court and takes practical charge of the bloody aftermath when Macbeth is paralysed by shock.
+It is she who returns the daggers to Duncan’s chamber and smears the sleeping guards with blood, and she famously dismisses the horror of the deed as something that can simply be rinsed away.

 Original